wendyverdonk93/docs/content/integrations/plugins/magento1/faq/request-refund.md

 4. Once the desired refunds/adjustments have been provided and made, click on _Refund Online_ so we can receive the request.
 <br><br>

-Further information on issuing a refund available at [the user guide of Magento 1](https://docs.magento.com/m1/ce/user_guide/order-processing/credit-memo-create.html)
+Further information on issuing a refund available in the [Magento 1](https://docs.magento.com/m1/ce/user_guide/order-processing/credit-memo-create.html) user guide.

-> Issuing a refund for AfterPay, Klarna, Pay After Delivery, Betaalplan or E-Invoicing.
-Issue a refund from the Magento 1 ecommerce platform is possible.
+> Issuing a refund for AfterPay, Klarna, Pay After Delivery, Betaalplan or E-Invoicing in the Magento 1 ecommerce platform is possible.
 However, this can only be processed by selecting an item.
 It is not possible to credit an amount from the Magento 1 backend.

 **Warning: If an amount is specified instead of an item selected, the entire order will be refunded.**